TheDataLeek/Eris-Cogs/README.md

 [p]export_whois - Privileged users can export the whois DB to file

-[p]import_from_legacy_db - Imports from a whois SQL db located in the install directory of the bot

 Author: Eris
 ## Wiggler
 Short: Adds random reactions to posts!